-Exclusively available for educational markets in Canada, this DVD contains the full feature-length film licensed for unlimited classroom and institutional use, and includes a version dubbed in French.
+Exclusively available for educational markets in Canada, this DVD contains the full feature-length film licensed for unlimited classroom and institutional use within a single institution, and includes a version dubbed in French.
 Online interactive educational materials are being created at https://education.indianhorse.ca, and you will receive login access once your order is completed and shipped.

 Special perk with this offer: a free digital download with the same license.
-You may use this version for community screenings as well.
+You may use this version for community screenings as well, as long as they are within your one institution.

 An adaptation of Richard Wagamese’s award-winning novel, Indian Horse is a survivor’s tale that foregrounds the resilience of the Indigenous Peoples of North America in the face of aggressive assimilation policies and racism.